-A wealth of evidence has led Christians to conclude that the Bible is a trustworthy revelation of who God is and what He has done to make forgiveness of sins possible for humans.
-This divinely inspired book reveals to us that there is only one God (1 Corinthians 8:4) and that Jesus was and is God incarnate.
+A wealth of evidence has led Christians to conclude that the Bible is trustworthy in all that it teaches.
+This divinely inspired book (2 Tim.
+3:16) reveals that there is only one God (1 Corinthians 8:4) and that Jesus was and is God.
 Jehovah’s Witnesses, Mormons, Muslims, and adherents to other false religions and cults deny that the Bible teaches this.
-Well, they couldn’t be more mistaken about the matter.
-Below are twenty reasons, taken right from the Bible, that make it clear that Jesus is indeed Almighty God.
-For help responding to the verses they think say otherwise, see my article Answers to the Cults’ Attacks on Jesus’ Deity.
+They couldn’t be more mistaken about the matter.
+Below, are 20 reasons that Christians believe Jesus is God.
+You’ll notice that every reason is taken directly from the Bible.
+For help responding to the cults’ objections, see my article Answers to the Cults’ Attacks on Jesus’ Deity.

 1. The Apostle Thomas called Jesus “God.”